V1D1AN/S1EM/README.md

 https://github.com/wagga40 <br />
 https://github.com/xophidia <br />

+# Special thanks in english
+Thanks to @Mcdave2k1 for your pull requests

 # Donate
 If this project help you reduce time to develop, you can give me a cup of coffee :) <br />